Open Now

 Lead Piping Examples

 Implement testing lead in water and avoid the prospect of contact with lead.
-Here are some tips on reducing lead exposure from the household?s plumbing.
+Here are some tips on reducing lead exposure from the household’s plumbing.

 1. Keep water running to rinse the lead out

 If the water has not been used for a long time, keep the tap on for 30 seconds to 3 minutes or until it gets cold before drinking or using it for cooking.
+This helps flush out lead as well as mineral deposits and mineral buildup that may accumulate in copper pipes or corroded plumbing.
+Doing so also relieves any pressure caused by sediment buildup that could otherwise force water irregularly through fixtures like your shower head or only one tap.

 2. Make sure to utilise fresh and cool water in cooking and preparing formula